 - It may transmit a slow connection speed at peak periods.

-Major Comparison between DSL and Cable Internet in Canada
+Major Differences between DSL and Cable Internet in Canada

 Download usually affects how fast or slow an internet connection will transmit services to users.
 Depending on your internet needs, both DSL and cable internet are capable of transmitting high-speed connections, though with different strengths.